 I'm the fourth generation of music teachers in my family.
-I have the weight, the responsibility and the honor of following in this family tradition by teaching people the joy of making music!
+I have the honor of following in this family tradition by teaching people the joy of making music!

 I have 20+ years of performing, recording and teaching experience both in the US and Canada (where I was born) and I hope to be able to inspire people to make music for a lifetime!

 I love making music - and teaching others to do the same.
 The power of music to enrich our lives has been proven again and again... and I get to spend every day giving people that power - what a great way to make a living!

 Generally, for a first lesson, we will chat a bit and I will find out more about what the student is looking for in their music lessons.
 Then we will start with warmups/scales/theory before moving on to repertoire (songs)!
 I always end each lesson by seeing if the student has any questions and writing their assignments in their lesson book.

 I studied music throughout my life - I had no choice in the matter, since my Mom, Grandmother and Great-Grandmother were all music teachers!
 Luckily for everyone, I loved it, and continued my studies by majoring in Musical Theatre in college.
 I've been performing and teaching for over 20 years, and I love it!

 I offer many different packages, depending on the student's needs and the level of flexibility they require.
 For an average 45-minute lesson, I offer 6 lesson scheduled packages (6 consecutive weeks at the same time each week) or 5 lesson flex packages (schedule as you go, whenever we're both free).
 I also offer the convenience of monthly payments, which are pro-rated for the entire year, so the payment is the same every month (and saves you a bit of money)!